foodcoops/foodsoft/lib/foodsoft_messages/README.md

 gem 'foodsoft_messages', path: 'lib/foodsoft_messages'
 ```

+This plugin introduces the foodcoop config option `use_messages`, which can be
+set to `false` to disable messages.
+May be useful in multicoop deployments.

 This plugin is part of the foodsoft package and uses the GPL-3 license (see
 foodsoft's LICENSE for the full license text).